impactmass/cordova-rave/readme.md

 ```
 *This command will create the required directory structure for your cordova app.
 By default, the cordova create script generates a skeletal web-based application whose home page is the project's www/index.html file.*

-2. Test your sample project to be sure everything is working fine
+2. Test your sample project to be sure everything is working fine.
 *We would be testing in the browser environment.
-To test on other environments check out the cordova documentation on [android](https://cordova.apache.org/docs/en/latest/guide/platforms/android/index.html) and [ios](https://cordova.apache.org/docs/en/latest/guide/platforms/ios/index.html)*
+To test on other environments check out the cordova documentation on [android](https://cordova.apache.org/docs/en/latest/guide/platforms/android/index.html) and [ios](https://cordova.apache.org/docs/en/latest/guide/platforms/ios/index.html).*
 Run the following commands in order
 ```
 cd hello